 How does Cardiac CT impact treatment?

 For individuals with symptoms that may be due to coronary artery disease or who are concerned about having coronary artery disease, Cardiac CT will find out if there is no disease, mild disease, or severe disease.
-Absence of disease on CT has been associated with nearly zero risk of heart problems in the following 5 years.
+Absence of disease on CT has been associated with nearly no risk of heart problems in the following 5 years.
 Presence of coronary artery disease on CT should be discussed with a doctor and may result in more intensive therapy to reduce heart attack risk.
-Presence of severe coronary artery disease on CT may lead to additional discussion with a cardiologist regarding the benefit of opening up or bypassing the severe blockage(s), particularly if the person has symptoms of coronary artery disease.
+Presence of severe coronary artery disease on CT should lead to additional consultation with a cardiologist regarding the benefit of opening up or bypassing the severe blockage(s), particularly if the person has symptoms of coronary artery disease.

 Severe blockage in a coronary artery shown on cardiac CT.